Renaming in distributed certification: Renaming theorems

-\paragraph*{Correctness.}
+\subsection{Correctness.}

 Let us prove the correctness of this certification scheme.
-First, as in the proof of Theorem~\ref{thm:seb}, if the renaming is correct and if the prover gives the certificates as described above, no vertex will reject by definition.
+First, as in the proof of Theorem~\ref{thm:seb}, if $[n]$ is indeed the disjoint union of the sets $S_u$ given in input, and if the prover gives the certificates as described above, no vertex will reject by definition.

-Conversely, assume that all the vertices accept with some renaming and some certificates, and let us check that the renaming is a correct one.
-Exactly as in the proof of Theorem~\ref{thm:seb}, step~(ii) ensures that there exists a vertex $r$ such that $\mathrm{Id}_r=\idroot$, and we can reconstruct a spanning tree~$\T$ rooted at $r$ that the prover used to assign the certificates.
-Then, step~(iii) ensures that $\subtree$ has the same length in the certificates of all the vertices.
-Thanks to step~(iv), we can note that the number of bits equals to~1 in $\subtree[u]$ is equal to the number of vertices in $\T_u$, and since all the bits of $\subtree[r]$ are equal to~1 because of step~(v), then the length of $\subtree$ is equal to $n$.
-Step~(iv) also ensures $\subtree[u]_j$ is equal to~1 if and only if there exists $v \in \T_u$ such that $\renaming[v]=r$.
-Since all the bits of $\subtree[r]$ are equal to~1, it implies that for every $j \in \{1, \ldots, n\}$, there exists a vertex $u$ such that $\renaming[u]=j$.
-By cardinality, there is only one such vertex~$u$.
-Thus, it is a correct renaming in the range~$[n]$. \end{proof}
+Conversely, assume that all the vertices accept with some sets $S_u$ as input and some certificates.
+Let us check that $[n]$ is indeed equal to the disjoint union of the sets $S_u$.
+Exactly as in the proof of Theorem~\ref{thm:seb}, step~(ii) ensures that there exists a vertex $r$ such that $\mathrm{Id}(r)=\idroot$, and we can reconstruct a spanning tree~$\T$ rooted at $r$ that the prover used to assign the certificates.
+Then, step~(iii) ensures that $\subtree$ is indeed a $n$-bit vector in the certificate of each vertex.
+Then, step~(iv) ensures that $\subtree[u]_j$ is equal to~1 if and only if there exists a unique $v \in \T_u$ such that $j \in S_v$.
+Since all the bits of $\subtree[r]$ are equal to~1, it implies that for every $j \in \{1, \ldots, n\}$, there exists a unique vertex $u$ such that $j \in S_u$.
+Thus, the union of the sets $S_u$ is disjoint, and equal to~$[n]$.